 As a privilege to Saint Vincent undergraduate or post-baccalaureate teacher certification students from Saint Vincent College, admission to the Master of Science Degree in Special Education is streamlined.
-Upon certification, satisfactory PDE 430 evaluations and positive recommendations for pre-student teaching, students can be enrolled without a full review.
-In addition, candidates who have already taken ED 390 Teaching Nonnative and Culturally Diverse Students are permitted to take an elective instead of the GCSE 697 Teaching Culturally Diverse Students with Limited English Proficiencies.
+Upon certification, satisfactory PDE 430 evaluations, and positive recommendations for pre-student teaching, students can be enrolled without a full review.

 At the completion of the graduate degree program, students are required to respond to a battery of essay questions posed by their professors.
-This requirement acts as a collective academic exercise that formally admits students into the exclusive group of scholars who hold a master's degree in education.
+This requirement acts as a culminating academic exercise that formally admits students into the exclusive group of scholars who hold a master's degree in education.
 Students are graded and ranked by their professors relative to their responses.
 The exam may be taken twice in the event of failure.